shapeshed/shapeshed.com/content/posts/10-steps-to-better-css.md

-{
-  "slug": "10-steps-to-better-css",
-  "title": "10 Steps to Better CSS",
-  "date": "2006-11-15T00:00:00+00:00",
++++
+date = "2006-11-15T00:00:00+00:00"
-  "description": "Coding CSS can quickly get out of control.
-By following a few simple guidelines you can make your life a lot easier.", "tags": [
+description = "Coding CSS can quickly get out of control.
+By following a few simple guidelines you can make your life a lot easier." slug = "10-steps-to-better-css" tags = ["CSS"] title = "10 Steps to Better CSS"

-    "CSS"
-  ]
-}
++++

 ## Organise your stylesheets